• Skip to primary navigation

 Serving: 12ounces | Calories: 96kcal

-Two mugs of the finished drink served with peanuts on a marble counter.
+Two mugs of Green Beer and a small bowl of peanuts on a marble counter.

 Green BeerGreen Beer